brodyd795/100-days-of-code/log.md

 ### Day 97: August 30, 2019

+**Today's Progress**: Started working on incorporating AJAX into my code in preparation for the ReCaptcha incorporation

+**Thoughts**: I realized today that my problem from a few weeks ago with wanting the page to scroll back to the form after posting to my portfolio site contact form was entirely the wrong way of thinking about it.
+Rather than posting and hoping to scroll back, I should really use AJAX so there's no page reload at all.
+So, before incorporating the working ReCaptcha code into my site, I decided to learn AJAX.
+However, I'm having some difficulties with getting the JSON to pass along to the server, so I'll continue working on this tomorrow.

+**Link to work**: Still no link since no code is live...

+### Day 97: August 30, 2019

 **Today's Progress**: Got ReCaptcha fully functioning on localhost

 **Thoughts**: Found the perfect tutorial to walk me through the documentation and how to integrate it all into my code, and I get it working flawlessly on localhost!
 Tomorrow I hope to bring this over to my site so that I can stop getting spammed by all those bots....